Helen Crovetto

 The Helen Crovetto Award for Excellence in the Study of New Religious Movements with Ties to South Asia was announced in the November 2010 issue of Nova Religio: The Journal of Alternative and Emergent Religions.

-The First Crovetto Award went to Scott Lowe (University of Wisconsin, Eau Claire) for his article titled “Transcendental Meditation, Vedic Science and Science” in Nova Religio 14, no. 4 (May 2011).
+The First Helen Crovetto Award went to Scott Lowe for his article titled “Transcendental Meditation, Vedic Science and Science” in Nova Religio 14, no. 4 (May 2011).

-The Second Crovetto Award went to Andrea R. Jain (Indiana University - Purdue University, Indianapolis) for her article titled “The Dual-Ideal of the Ascetic and Healthy Body: The Jain Terapanth and Modern Yoga in the Context of Late Capitalism” in Nova Religio 15, no. 3 (February 2012).
+The Second Helen Crovetto Award went to Andrea R. Jain for her article titled “The Dual-Ideal of the Ascetic and Healthy Body: The Jain Terapanth and Modern Yoga in the Context of Late Capitalism” in Nova Religio 15, no. 3 (February 2012).

-The Third Crovetto Award went to Phillip Charles Lucas (Stetson University) for his article titled “Non-Traditional Modern Advaita Gurus in the West and Their Traditional Modern Advaita Critics” in Nova Religio 17, no. 3 (February 2014).
+The Third Helen Crovetto Award went to Phillip Charles Luca for his article titled “Non-Traditional Modern Advaita Gurus in the West and Their Traditional Modern Advaita Critics” in Nova Religio 17, no. 3 (February 2014).

-The Fourth Crovetto Award went to Peter Heehs (Independent Scholar) for his article titled “Sri Aurobindo and his Ashram 1910-2010: An Unfinished History” in Nova Religio 19, no. 1 (August 2015).
+The Fourth Helen Crovetto Award went to Peter Heehs for his article titled “Sri Aurobindo and his Ashram 1910-2010: An Unfinished History” in Nova Religio 19, no. 1 (August 2015).

-The Fifth Crovetto Award went to Nicole Karapanagiotis (Rutgers University-Camden) for her article titled “Of Digital Images and Digital Media: Approaches to Marketing in American ISKCON” in Nova Religio 21, no. 3 (February 2018).
+The Fifth Helen Crovetto Award went to Nicole Karapanagiotis for her article titled “Of Digital Images and Digital Media: Approaches to Marketing in American ISKCON” in Nova Religio 21, no. 3 (February 2018).

-The Sixth Crovetto Award went to Jeff Wilson (Renison University College) for his article titled “Blasphemy as Bhāvana: Anti-Christianity in a New Buddhist Movement” in Nova Religio 22, no. 3 (February 2019).
+The Sixth Helen Crovetto Award went to Jeff Wilson for his article titled “Blasphemy as Bhāvana: Anti-Christianity in a New Buddhist Movement” in Nova Religio 22, no. 3 (February 2019).

 For further information please see: